-The Composition, History, and Theory Department includes the areas of composition, music history, music theory, and world music.
-Among the department’s faculty are a composer/theorist/conductor who is also Director of the School of Music, an authority on Prokofiev and Russian music, and a Guggenheim award-winning composer who coordinates the campus visits of nationally and internationally-renowned composers and performers.
-Whether students major in composition or take history and theory courses as part of another program--or as electives--they work with professors who are not only distinguished in the professional world but who are also dedicated and gifted as teachers.
+The Composition, History, and Theory Department includes the areas of composition, musicology, music theory, and world music.
+Whether students major in composition or take departmental courses as part of another program--or as electives--they work with professors who are not only distinguished in the professional world but who are also dedicated and gifted as teachers.

 Students in all music degree programs take a number of courses in the department, including music theory and ear training, a two-semester survey of music history, and a selection of courses focusing on concert music of particular historical periods.
 Students in the BM in Composition program work individually with faculty composers every semester on creative projects, participate regularly in student composition concerts, and give a senior recital of their music.
 Other courses offered by the department (many of which are required for composition majors) include orchestration, counterpoint, electronic and computer music, special topics in music history, analysis of contemporary music, world music, improvisation, and jazz.